ghga-de/milestones-docs/38-tokay-gecko/technical_specification.md

 #### Metldata Service:

 - Implement publisher for deletion and population events
-- Needs to know about MASS and WPS DB and be able to query them
+- Needs to clear and repopulate own DB to track current datasets
-- Investigate: Communication with MASS DB might be possible through existing API
+- Needs to communicate with new claims repository endpoint to remove access grants

 #### MASS: